2222-01-05

 So how can you implement pop-ups without annoying your customers?
 Here are a few suggestions:

-• Show the pop-up on customer’s intention of leaving your website
+• Show the pop-up on the customer’s intention to leave your website

 • Display the pop-up after navigating between pages so that the experience is not interrupted